chef-boneyard/mysql_chef_gem/README.md

 ## Scope

 This cookbook is concerned with the installation of the `mysql` Rubygem into Chef's gem path.
 Installation into other Ruby environments, or installation of related gems such as `mysql2` are outside the scope of this cookbook.
+For installing the mysql2 gem see <https://supermarket.chef.io/cookbooks/mysql2_chef_gem>

 ## Requirements